zitadel/zitadel/docs/docs/guides/customization/texts.md

 title: Customized Texts
 ---

-You are able to customize some of the texts in ZITADEL.
+You are able to customize the texts used from ZITADEL.

 ## Message Texts
 Sometimes the users will get an email or phone message from ZITADEL (e.g Password Reset Request).